vivavv/vivavv/README.md

 </p>

 ### Current Work:

-- 📣 For the past year I've been working on private repositories in Bitbucket, if you wanna know more about my current work you can contact me :)
+📣 For the past years I've been working on private repositories, if you wanna know more about my current work you can contact me :)